 - $20,000 in property damage insurance to pay for property damaged in a single accident.

-If you finance your car, your lender will likely require you to purchase comprehensive and collision insurance.
+Uninsured and underinsured motorist coverages must be offered but can be declined in writing.
+If you lease or finance your car, your lender will likely require you to purchase comprehensive and collision insurance.

 Frequently asked questions